springernature/vpat/springerlink.md

 <td>
 The SpringerLink website contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the <strong>older</strong> design (currently Journals, and ancillary pages such as search, indexes, and account management) can generally be resized without Assistive Technology up to 200 percent without loss of content or functionality.
+Pages rendered in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) can generally be resized without Assistive Technology up to 200 percent without loss of content or functionality.
 <br><br>
 The flyout "search" and "menu" components in the header of the older design have fixed positions which may prevent users browsing with high magnification from being able to scroll through the page while the components are open.
 In the case of the "menu" component, only some of the menu can be used at high magnification, with the lower items cut off-screen.
 <br><br>
-Pages rendered in the <strong>newer</strong> design (currently Articles, Chapters, Books, Book Series, Reference Works, and Reference Work Entries) can be resized without Assistive Technology up to 400 percent without loss of content or functionality.
+Pages rendered in the <strong>newer</strong> design (currently articles, chapters, books, book series, reference works, reference work entries, and collections) can be resized without Assistive Technology up to 400 percent without loss of content or functionality.
 <br><br>
-Pages located at checkout.springer.com are not fully responsive and require horizontal scrolling at 200 percent magnification in order to read all content.
+Pages located at checkout.springer.com (<strong>older</strong> design) are not fully responsive and require horizontal scrolling at 200 percent magnification in order to read all content.
 Some footer menu items are removed for users browsing at high magnification, including the link to the Order FAQ.
 Users browsing with high magnification will be unable to access this content without returning to the main Springer website (<em>not</em> the SpringerLink website).
 These issues are resolved in the new version of the checkout process design at order.springer.com; we are in the process of transferring all checkout content to the new design.
 <br><br>
-Third party advertising scripts may inject non-responsive content that loses or obscures information when text is resized.
+Third party advertising scripts may inject non-responsive content that loses or obscures information when text is resized or the screen is magnified.
 </td>
 </tr>
 <tr id="images-of-text" valign="top">